Research Ethics and Author Usage Policies

 Review and Appeals Policy

-The appeals of editorial decisions must be requested in writing and are considered by the Editor-in-Chief and the Clinical Co-Editors, or a proxy should there be any conflict of interest requiring one or more of the leadership to recuse themselves.
+Appeals of editorial decisions must be requested in writing and are considered by the Editor-in-Chief and the Clinical Co-Editors, or a proxy should there be any conflict of interest requiring one or more of the leadership to recuse themselves.
 The appeal letter should explain why the article should be reconsidered or allowed to be resubmitted.
 Upon receipt, the Editor-in-Chief and the Clinical Co-Editors will review the letter and render a decision within 4 weeks.
 Decisions made by the journal leadership are final.

 Human and Animal Studies

 Signed consent to publish patient descriptions, photographs, video and other identifying information should be obtained from all persons who can be identified (not just the patients themselves) in the descriptions in the article, photographs, videos or other media submitted with the manuscript or in any of the supplemental materials provided with the submission.
+HCA HEALTHCARE EMPLOYEES: As of April 1, 2021, written consent is required for use of any image depicting a patient, from histochemical studies to photos of the patient’s body.

 Data Access and Retention